-Chinese researchers just confirmed that patients can transmit the coronavirus without showing symptoms.
+Chinese researchers confirmed that patients can transmit the coronavirus without showing symptoms.
 A woman passed it to 5 relatives.

 - Stringer/Reuters

-- A 20-year-old woman from Wuhan, China, transmitted the coronavirus to her family members without ever showing any symptoms, a new study found.
+- A 20-year-old woman from Wuhan, China, transmitted the coronavirus to her family members without ever showing symptoms, a new study found.

 - The woman tested positive for the virus, but her CT scans were clear and she never became physically ill.
+Five of her family members, however, came down with a fever.

-- Five of her family members, however, came down with a fever.
-Two developed severe pneumonia.
+- Chinese researchers also found that a 45-year-old teacher from Wuhan passed the virus to two other teachers before his symptoms appeared.

-- The case is evidence that the coronavirus can be transmitted when someone is asymptomatic.
+- The cases are evidence that the coronavirus can be transmitted when someone is asymptomatic.

 - For the latest case total and death toll, see Business Insider’s live updates here.